Bookmarks (magazine)

 Bookmarks is a bimonthly American literary magazine dedicated to general readers, book groups, and librarians.
 It carries the tagline, "For everyone who hasn't read everything."

-Launched in 2002, Bookmarks summarizes and distills published book reviews and includes articles covering classic and contemporary authors, "best-of" genre reading lists, reader recommendations, and book group profiles.
+Launched in 2002, Bookmarks is a book review aggregator and additionally includes articles covering classic and contemporary authors, "best-of" genre reading lists, reader recommendations, and book group profiles.
 It was named a "Best New Magazine" shortly after its debut by Library Journal.
 Bookmarks magazine is based in Langhorne, Pennsylvania.
 It was previously headquartered in Chapel Hill, North Carolina.